Techtonica/curriculum/career/interviewing/non-technical-interviewing.md

 Take some time to think about how you got to Techtonica and what you're interested in next.
 This [guide](https://docs.google.com/document/d/1SkGqJfPYdDvZO1VDzTLxT7Uq_D5WiscvhX5-dYjrvac/edit?usp=sharing) can help you think about and format your response.

-Use and adapt your personal narrative with your apprentices and/or at tech talks, conferences, and recruiting events.
+Use and adapt your personal narrative with other Techtonica community members and/or at tech talks, conferences, and recruiting events.

 ### Common Mistakes / Misconceptions